 It is important to build a relationship with the police department before there is a crisis.
-Learn about the structure of the police department, the chain of command, and find out who is the most appropriate person for you to meet with.
+Community Coordinators are assigned to each of the three response areas within each division of CMPD.
 Invite them to a meeting and give them a tour of your property.
 Let them know about problems you are facing and projects you would like to work on with their help.
 Make it clear that you want to work as partners in resolving problems and that you don't expect the police to do it all alone.